twolfson/nightclub-physics/README.md

 I should note that you could also be standing/dancing in a through-way, which is a valid spot, but the people walking past you are not salmon.
 If you dance in this spot, then please move/dance out of the way so there is no blockage.

+### Statue
+A statue is someone who stands still on the dancefloor.

+As a dancer, it's extremely frustrating since we are usually struggling to find space.

+I have no idea why this behavior occurs but it does =(

 ### Circles
 Dance circles are probably the most common occurrence you will see.
 These are when people clear out space and 1 or 2 persons dance in the center for a song or less.